Sith: Ascent to power of the Sith

-Darth Bane's plan would come to fruition through Senator Palpatine, of Naboo, later Supreme Chancellor, of the Galactic Republic, and secretly a Dark Lord of the Sith ("Darth Sidious").
-By manipulating disgruntled factions within the Galactic Republic, Palpatine orchestrated civil war.
+Darth Bane's plan would come to fruition through Senator Palpatine of Naboo, later Supreme Chancellor of the Galactic Republic, and secretly a Dark Lord of the Sith ("Darth Sidious").
+By manipulating disgruntled factions within the Galactic Republic, Palpatine orchestrated a civil war.
 This conflict, known within the Star Wars universe as the "Clone Wars", provided a justification for consolidating power in the Galactic Republic's chief executive and assembling a large army of cloned soldiers conditioned to obey certain key commands issued by Palpatine.
 The Jedi eventually discovered Palpatine's identity as a Sith Lord and attempted to arrest him.
 Palpatine framed their actions as an attempted coup, using it as a pretext for annihilating the Jedi by activating "Order 66," one of the embedded protocols in the clone soldiers.
 In the course of effecting his designs, Palpatine also manipulated the most powerful Jedi Knight, Anakin Skywalker, into his service by promising to teach him how to save the life of Padmé Amidala.
 In a tragic irony, Padmé's sheer horror at discovering Anakin's collaboration with Sidious resulted in her death during childbirth.
 Sidious would trick Anakin into believing that he had killed Padmé in anger.
 Anakin's subsequent emotional collapse would lead him to fully embrace the dark side of the Force.
 Sidious would rule the newly created Galactic Empire for approximately 20 years as its Emperor with Darth Vader at his side.
 Initially unknown to Vader and Sidious, two children were delivered by Padme before her death.